2021–22 Golden State Warriors season: Draft

 The Warriors had two first-round picks entering the draft.
-The seventh pick was given from the Timberwolves following the Andrew Wiggins trade from the 2019–20 season.
+The seventh pick was given from the Minnesota Timberwolves following the Andrew Wiggins trade from the 2019–20 season.
+Their second-round pick was conveyed to the Toronto Raptors via two other teams.

 With the Warriors' first pick in the draft at #7, they would select small forward Jonathan Kuminga of the recently created NBA G League Ignite.
 Then, at the end of the draft lottery area, Golden State would select shooting guard Moses Moody from the University of Arkansas as the 14th pick of the draft.